erubinof/GEOG418-Assignment-3/README.md

 Municp$PercFrench <- (Municp$`French Knowledge`/Municp$`Language Sample Size`)*100
 ```

-Before we can start to analyze our data, we need to be sure that the data we are looking at is relevant.
-Often, missing data in the form of NA or 0 values can change the results of an analysis.
-To make sure that the polygons we are looking at actually contain values for our variables of interest.
-To do this we can remove any polygon that contains an NA value for either median total income or knowledge of French.

 Prior to conducting the data analysis, the data needs to be relevant and free of values that could introduce inaccuracies.
 An example of that is missing data, defined as values that are NA.
 These can change the results and must be removed to make sure the output is accurate.
 This is done below by removing the polygons that have a NA value in the median total income or knowledge of french columns.
 Now, we have two cleaned datasets that contain spatial and aspatial data about both income and french knowledge which do not contain any NA values.

 ```{r NA Remove, echo=TRUE, eval=TRUE, warning=FALSE}